IntelliXLabs/wasmvm-tee/README.md

-# DTVM-TEE: Trusted Execution Environment for DTVM
+# wasmvm-tee: Trusted Execution Environment for DTVM

 A secure gRPC service that executes DTVM (Deterministic Virtual Machine) bytecode within a Trusted Execution Environment (TEE) using AMD SEV-SNP technology.
 This project provides cryptographic attestation of execution results, ensuring integrity and confidentiality of computations.